wordpress redirect after login

 Fortunately, there are plenty of ways to create a redirect after WordPress login.
 For example, you can use a redirect after login plugin to handle the process for you.
 If you’re a more experienced user, you can also use a custom code snippet to do the job for you.

 In this post, we’ll take a closer look at 🔎 why you might want to redirect users after they log into your site.
-Then, we’ll discuss four simple ways to make WordPress redirect after the login page.
+Then, we’ll discuss three simple ways to make WordPress redirect after the login page.
 Let’s get started!

 Why you might want (or need) to redirect your users